ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The "heavy" interaction mode differs from the "light" mode in that discussion relating to substantive technical matters is allowed to occur on GitHub issues.
-As a result, participants are permitted to contribute to discussion on the issue tracker.
+Though decisions are always subject to confirmation on the mailing list, participants are permitted to conduct substantive discussions on the issue tracker.
 In some cases, this can include making some decisions without involving the Working Group mailing list.